WordPress vs GoDaddy: The Battle Of The Titans

 GoDaddy and WordPress are very different services, and neither is better overall.
 WordPress is an advanced tool and offers more powerful design features and a better range of themes.
 However, it's not a standalone hosting service like GoDaddy's GoCentral website builder.

-GoDaddy is more user-friendly and provides higher-grade customer support than WordPress, but it's a shame that it doesn't offer a larger range of templates.
-I'd recommend that beginners or first-time website builders use GoCentral, but experienced developers will definitely prefer WordPress.
+GoDaddy is more user-friendly and provides higher-grade customer support, but doesn't offer a larger range of templates.
+WordPress is a highly-customizable website builder.

 WordPress.org - An Interesting Alternative?